China

 More than 100 writers are currently behind bars on politicized charges in China.
 The majority were jailed for online expression that was critical of official policies or expressed pro-democracy viewpoints.

-As China’s economic and political strength has increased, the Chinese Communist Party has also expanded its censorship apparatus overseas to try and limit expression about China beyond its borders, engage in transnational repression against exiles and the diaspora, and erode international human rights norms.
+The Chinese government has expanded its censorship apparatus overseas to try and limit expression about China beyond its borders, engaging in transnational repression against exiles and the diaspora.

 News